-In the six (6) channel touchscreen controller used for these screenshots channel #1 is pH, channel #2 is standard/high range conductivity (EC), channel #3 is ultralow range conductivity (EC), In a second configuration channel #1 is dissolved oxygen (D.O.) and channel #2 is ion selective (ISE) while channel #3 is ORP (not shown).
+In the six (6) channel touchscreen controller used for these screenshots channel #1 is pH, channel #2 is standard/high range conductivity (EC), channel #3 is ultralow range conductivity (EC), channel #4 is dissolved oxygen (D.O.) and channel #5 is ion selective (ISE) while channel #6 is ORP (not shown).
 These five representative trend graphs shown below illustrate what typically loads for each sensor type.